mstanczy/RADKit-refresher/README.md

 ```

 ### 2.2.
+File download

 Download the packages.conf file from Router2 to your laptop.

 The very first time the request might fail:
 ```python